 I've been using Axure nearly daily since early 2011.
 I do local and remote live training on Axure at all levels and for all kinds of audiences and roles.
 But since I'm so often asked for the same lessons, I decided to make a set of video classes.

-Through my consulting company, I am one of just a handful of companies (worldwide) approved by Axure as a trainer.
+Through my consulting company, Ptype, we are one of just a handful of companies (worldwide) recommended by Axure as a trainer.